anthonyzhdong/andie/README.md

 If we had the chance to re-do this project, I think from the start we would implement unit tests as each feature is developed, so that from the beginning we can constantly test ANDIE to ensure consistency and functionality of a feature once its added.
 This would also mean that going into Milestone 2 from Milestone 1, we would have unit tests that we know work already, and if they start failing once we change things in Milestone 2, we know exactly where.

+**Additional Features**

+We added additional filters (such as blotch blur), an eyedropper tool, a paintbrush/draw tool, 2 color menus for selecting fill shape options and hollow shape options (so the user could combine and mix and match options, such as having a orange outlined yellow filled circle).
+Unfortanely, the draw feature is not fully functional at the time of submission.
+This is because if the user moves the mouse quickly, the mouse listener doesn't activate quickly enough, and causes there to be gaps in the line drawn.
+A possible solution to this would be to see where there are gaps in the list of points, and then fill the gaps in with appopriate points.

 ---

 ## Versions

-1.0 : Base form of ANDIE supplied by Department of Computer Science.
+1.0 : Base form of ANDIE supplied by Department of Computer Science at the Univesity of Otago.

 2.0 : Added Sharpen, Gaussian blur, mean filter, soft blur, brightness and contrast altering, increase size, rotate by 90 degrees, flip, and multilingual support